Meningitis is an infection of the membranes covering the brain and spinal cord. This covering is called the meninges.

 - Ceftriaxone is one of the most commonly used antibiotics.

-- Penicillin in high doses is almost always effective.
+- Penicillin in high doses can be effective for susceptible bacteria.

 - If there is an allergy to penicillin, chloramphenicol may be used.